-- 3 -By this method, we shall be serving the interests of the country, the workers and the industry.
+- 3 er By this method, we shall be serving the interests of the country, the workers and the industry.
 We are, therefore, totally against allowing the existing mills to introduce automatic looms in their existing units.
-We can consider a proposal to build separate new units of only automatic looms.
-Such automomous automatic loom mills and units exist even today in some parts of the To allow automatic looms to replace the existing looms is to allow the massacre of employed workers, to add to unemployment and retrenchment and to create unrest.
+We can consider a proposal to build separate new looms.
+Such automomous automatic loom mills and units exist even today in some parts of the To tallow automatic looms to replace the existing looms is to allow the massacre of employed workers, to add to unemployment and retrenchment and to create unrest.
 If our proposed method is accepted, this disastrous result can be avoided, even though temporarily.
-We say temporarily, because, in the long run, rationalisation under the capitalist system of private profit is bound to lead to unemployment for workers and super-profits for a few big We hope Government and the Conference will accept our proposals. - S.A.
+We say temporarily, because, in the long run, rationalisation under the capitalist system of private profit is bound to lead to unemployment for workers and super-profits for a few big employers.
+We hope Government and the Conference will accept our proposals. - S.A.
 DANGE, M.P., General Secretary, All-India Trade Union Congress 4.
 Ashok Road, NEW DELHI.
 December 21, 1958.

+Automatic Leoms (Contd)

-Automatic Looms (Contd) Copy of letter from Shri C.L.Nanda, Minister for Labour & Employment, dated 29th December 1958, My dear Dange, I have received your letter No.172-B/58, dated December 21, 1958.
-Your letter raises a question regarding the nature and status of the agreements reached in the Indian Labour Conference.
-Since then I have spoken to you in this
+Copy of letter from Shri G.L.Nanda, Minister for Labour & Employment, dated 29th December 1958,

+My dear Dange,

+I have received your letter No.172-B/58, dated the nature and status of the agreements reached in the Indian connection.

-The communication from the Ministry to which you have referred does not, I am sorry to say, express the position accurately.
-The decisions of the Conference may be in the nature of recommendations for others but are to be taken as
+The communication from the Ministry to which you have accurately.
+The decisions of the Conference may be in the binding on the parties.

-This elucidation should remove the doubt that apprehension which you have expressed in your letter.
-The understanding regarding the automatic looms will, therefore, now be treated as Indian Labour Conference.
+This elucidation should remove the doubt that apprehension regarding the automatic looms will, therefore, now be treated as Indian Labour Conference.